-After a student has been sent home, they can return to school when aparent/guardian can ensure that they can answer YES to ALL three questions:
+A student can return to school when a family member can ensure that they can answer YES to ALL three questions:

-Has it been at least 10 days since the student first had symptoms?
-Has it been at least 24 hours since the student had a fever (without using fever-reducing medicine)?
-Has there been symptom improvement, including cough and shortness of breath?
+- Has it been at least 10 days since the student first had symptoms? - □ Has it been at least 24 hours since the student had a fever (without using fever-reducing medicine)? - □ Has there been symptom improvement, including cough and shortness of breath?

-If a student has had a negative COVID-19test, they can return to school after at least 10 days from the date the first symptom began once there is no fever without the use of fever-reducing medicines and they have felt well for 24 hours.
+If a student has had a negative COVID-19 test, they can return to school after at least 10 days from the date the first symptom began once there is no fever without the use of fever-reducing medicines and they have felt well for 24 hours.